LinusBorg/vue-mixable/README.md

 Out of scope / not planned

-- [ ] mixins with circular dependencies on one another.
+- [ ] mixins with implicit circular dependencies on one another.

 ## Caveats